 Checking your Aadhaar

 You should regularly check your Aadhaar details and the status of any previous update requests.
 The UIDAI portal offers tools to help you verify your information.
-This keeps you informed and allows you to address any discrepancies promptly.
+This keeps you informed and allows you to address any inconsistencies promptly.

 Pro Tip: Official UIDAI Resources